lasso-js/lasso/README.md

 # Another Client-side Bundler?

 While [Browserify](http://browserify.org/) is a popular client-side bundler, you will find that it has certain limitations.
 Browserify is very JavaScript-centric and was originally designed to only support the transport of Node.js modules to the browser.
 The starting point for Browserify is always a Node.js JavaScript module file which means that it would not be very suitable for a project that includes "plain" JavaScript code or only CSS.
-Compared to Browserify, the RaptorJS Optimizer was designed be a more general solution.
+Compared to Browserify, the Raptor Optimizer was designed be a more general solution.
 In addition to supporting the transport of Node.js modules to the browser, it also supports optimizing CSS, non-Node.js JavaScript code and even images.
-In fact, the RaptorJS Optimizer provides almost all of the features of Browserify (including support for Browserify shims and transforms) and extends it to support much more (configurable bundles, asynchronous loading, incremental builds, etc.).
+In fact, the Raptor Optimizer provides almost all of the features of Browserify (including support for Browserify shims and transforms) and extends it to support much more (configurable bundles, asynchronous loading, incremental builds, etc.).

 [Webpack](http://webpack.github.io/), another client-side bundler, overloads the core Node.js module loader API with non-standard and proprietary methods and features.
 As a result, if you were to write code that conforms to what Webpack expects then that code will likely _only_ run on the client and not on a Node.js server, and you will be tied to Webpack.
-In comparison, the RaptorJS Optimizer relies only on the standard Node.js API so that your JavaScript code will be truly [isomorphic](http://nerds.airbnb.com/isomorphic-javascript-future-web-apps/) and work on both the server and the client.
+In comparison, the Raptor Optimizer relies only on the standard Node.js API so that your JavaScript code will be truly [isomorphic](http://nerds.airbnb.com/isomorphic-javascript-future-web-apps/) and work on both the server and the client.

 Here's just a sampling of the non-standard features that Webpack introduces: